matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Ansans / Andskotinn: Devil (*literally: the one who shoots against you*)(WTF ?!?)
 - Drullusokkur: Mud / Shit / Diarrhea / Sock
 - Tussa / Drusla: cunt
+- Skítseiði: Scum / Shitpot / Filth
+- Mörður: Name of a back-stabbing slimy scoundrel from their stories who was so infamous that his very name became an insult.
+- Vörtuböllur: Vörtuböllur
+- Skrattinn sjálfur: the devil himself
+- Skíthæll: A shitty person (*litteral: Shit heel*)

 ## Italy
 - Figa: Cunt.
 Can be also used as space between phrases.
 - Cazzo: Dick.
 Can be also used as space between phrases.